Skip to content

 Number Seven: Thought Leadership Videos

-According to brightcove, awareness is the ripest stage in the customer lifecycle.
-Marketers cultivate trust with the audience early on to ensure that their consumers would turn to them, not on them when facing a problem.
+According to Brightcove, awareness is the ripest stage in the customer lifecycle.
+Marketers cultivate trust with the audience early on to ensure that their consumers will turn to them, not on them, when facing a problem.
 Awareness fixes lots of potential obstacles that the customers may stumble upon.

 Your brand can make a positive impact early in this customer journey by positioning your company’s subject matter experts as their trusted advisors.”